 Revenues

-Gross revenues remained relatively constant from US$41.6 million in 1998 to US$41.1 million in 1999, despite the devaluation of the Real from an average of R$1.20 per US dollar in 1998 to an average of R$1.80 per US dollar in 1999.
+Gross revenues remained relatively constant from US$41.6 million in 1998 to US$41.1 million in 1999, despite the devaluation of the Real.
 The increase in volumes in Bahiagás from 1,887 Mcmd in 1998 to 2,188 Mcmd in 1999 substantially offset the declines in tariffs (ranging from 12% - 20% in US$ terms) generated due to the devaluation.
 The increase in volumes in Bahiagás was primarily a result of increased use by the industrial sector, which added 220 Mcmd due to the conversion of customers from fuel oil to natural gas.
-Additionally, volumes in Algás increased from 403 Mcmd in 1998 to 472 MMcmd in 1999 and volumes in Compagás increased from zero to 34 Mcmd.
+Additionally, volumes in Algás increased from 403 Mcmd in 1998 to 472 MMcmd in 1999, and volumes in Compagás increased from zero to 34 Mcmd.
 The increase in volumes in Algás was due to an increase in the volumes per industrial customer from 81 Mcmd to 94 Mcmd.
 The increase in volumes in Compagás was due to the addition of 14 new industrial customers.

 Cost of Gas